Roadmap to using SharePoint Server 2007

 Enterprise Content Management

 Office SharePoint Server 2007 provides powerful Enterprise Content Management (ECM) features for creating, managing, and storing content throughout an enterprise.
 You can use workflows to help manage the process of creating, reviewing, publishing, and even managing the content that your organization creates.
-For more information about Enterprise Content Management in SharePoint Server, click the following links.
+For more information about Enterprise Content Management in SharePoint Server, click the following link Introduction to Enterprise Content Management in SharePoint Server 2007.

 Document management capabilities can help you consolidate content from multiple locations into a Document Center, which is a centrally managed repository that has consistent categorization.